Postgraduate Scholarships at Norwich Business School

-Norwich Business School (NBS) has five openings for Graduate Teaching Assistant (GTA) positions for Home and EU applicants that provide studentships for doctoral research studies along with offering teaching experience and other support to help fast-track academic careers while at the same time gaining a PhD.
+Norwich Business School (NBS) has one opening for a fully funded, Graduate Teaching Assistant (GTA) position for Home and EU applicants that provide studentships for doctoral research studies along with offering teaching experience and other support to help fast-track academic careers while at the same time gaining a PhD.
 The latest HEFCE assessment of research excellence (REF2014) puts Norwich Business School 17th overall in the UK out of 101 institutions and in 9th place for the quality of its research publications (Times Higher Education).

 - Full tuition fees (Home/EU level of fees)